Article

 Being Told You Will Get a Certain Price in Advance

-Some advisors promise owners a certain price or value as part of the process of getting hired.
-While they can provide owners with their estimate of value, the trustee is the only one who can determine how much the ESOP will pay based on the determination of fair market value from the independent financial advisor they hire.
+Some advisors promise owners a specific price or value as part of the process of getting hired.
+While they can provide owners with their estimate of value, the trustee is the only one who can determine how much the ESOP will actually pay, and that determination must be based on an appraisal of fair market value from the independent financial advisor the trustee hires.
 The trustee can never pay more than this fair market value.
 That value is only determined as of the closing date of the transaction, not when feasibility studies are commenced.

 Deal Terms and Structures You Don't Understand